Ordering your bespoke wedding dress

 I start just one dress per month, and each dress takes 6-12 weeks to complete.

-At present I have bespoke commission start dates available from September 2025 onwards, suitable for weddings in Autumn 2025 and beyond.
+Bookings for 2026 weddings are now open.
+At present I have bespoke commission start dates available from October 2025 onwards, suitable for weddings in winter 2025/26 and beyond.

 HOW DOES MY bespoke DRESS GET DESIGNED AND MADE?